leewc/leewc.github.io/pages/resume.md

 ### Presenter for the USApps Workshop
 **Taylor's University**
 : I was fortunate enough for an opportunity to be give a 40 minute talk about US education pathways to attendees (over 200 students).
 The workshop was a great success.
 If you're in Malaysia and have friend or younger sibling that are considering studying in the US head on over to their [website](http://www.usapps.org/)!

-### Project Leader for CSE Expo
-**University of Minnesota - Twin Cities**
-: Independently designed and received funding for showcasing 2 hands-on projects (Banana Keyboard and build your own Raspberry Pi laptop) to encourage children from multiple schools to be involved with STEM fields.

 ### Transfer Peer Guide
 **University of Minnesota - Twin Cities**